smugg99/Taskwrappr/README.md

 - [ ] Constant folding
 - [ ] For loop
 - [ ] Defer action
-- [ ] Actions with assignment operations as arguments
+- [ ] Actions (functions) declaration with assignment operations as arguments